Nviviri/EVD-ARAS-Project/cpparas/README.md

 ## Unit tests

-The testing framework used is GoogleTest.
+The testing framework used is GoogleTest (`googletest`).
 This needs to be installed in order to compile the unit tests.
 To build the project with unit tests enabled, the cmake flag `BUILD_TESTS` needs to be enabled.
 Replace the `cmake` invocation with: